oezyurty/KCQRL/README.md

 ## 3) Improving KT Models

 We implemented the improved versions of KT models via [pykt](https://github.com/pykt-team/pykt-toolkit) library.
-We forked the library to [pykt-toolkit](pykt-toolkit) and developed the algorithsm there.
+We forked the library to [pykt-toolkit](pykt-toolkit) and developed the models there.
 Specifically, our implemented KT models can be found in [models](pykt-toolkit/pykt/models) folder.

 As the naming convention, we added `Que` suffix to the existing models, where "que" refers to our "learned question representations".
 For instance, the improved version of `SimpleKT` is implemented as `SimpleKTQue` and can be found in [simplekt_que.py](pykt-toolkit/pykt/models/simplekt_que.py).